Guides/Earned Settlement Changes

 Whether you are applying under the current rules or preparing for Earned Settlement, ILR Tracker gives you the tools to stay on top of your journey:

-- Eligibility calculations — Know your exact ILR application date based on your visa start date and circumstances.
+• Eligibility calculations - Know your exact indefinite leave to remain application date based on your visa start date and circumstances.

 The settlement landscape is changing, but careful planning and diligent record-keeping remain the best way to protect your path to permanent residence in the UK.